 To ensure that users see and agree to your agreement, you need to make sure it is accessible and easy to find, or obligate users to agree to your terms before they can proceed.

-There are two common ways to do this:
+There are three common ways to do this:

 1. The Clickwrap Method